If you get a section 21 notice

 Don’t leave your home before the date on your section 21 notice if you haven’t found somewhere else to live.

-It’s important that you keep paying your rent until the day your tenancy ends.
 If you're leaving and you've paid all your agreed rent, ask your landlord to write to you confirming that your tenancy has ended and you’ve paid everything you owe.
 Both you and your landlord should sign it.

 If you don’t pay your rent, your landlord could take you to court to get back any unpaid rent you owe.
 They could also refuse to give you a reference or give you a bad one, which could make finding another home difficult.